Skip to main content

 The combined groundwater standards for meta−, ortho−, and para−xylene were adopted in Cycle 1 (1985) and updated in Cycle 9 (2010).

-Xylenes are used as a solvent and in the printing, rubber, and leather industries and as a cleaning agent, a thinner for paint, and in paints and varnishes.
-While biggest health concerns come from xylenes, animal studies have shown that swallowing large amounts of xylenes over long periods of time can affect the liver and cause neurological effects.
+Xylenes are used as a solvent and a cleaning agent.
+While biggest health concerns come from xylenes, studies have shown that swallowing large amounts of xylenes can affect the liver and cause neurological effects.